kelyvin/wordpress-docker-config/README.md

 # Wordpress Docker Config
 This repo holds the docker-compose config necessary for setting up a local Wordpress docker image.
-This makes it easy to setup as many Wordpress images locally manage all your wordpress sites.
+This makes it easy to setup many Wordpress images locally to manage all your wordpress sites.

 ## Quick Commands